 The selective nature of land clearing for agriculture of the most fertile, productive and mesic land is likely to have removed much of the higher quality western ringtail possum habitat (Wayne et al. 2006).
 Some of those riparian valleys which were not cleared for cultivation were dammed and flooded (B. Jones pers. comm.
 2002).
 Furthermore, fragmentation by agriculture, timber plantations and urban development has been associated with reduced western ringtail possum abundance and/or increased densities in the remaining remnants (de Tores et al. 2004, Wayne et al. 2006).
 Some of these remnant patches are considered to be overpopulated and overgrazed by possums (B. Jones pers. comm.
 2002).

-Dispersing to and from these remnants increases exposure to cat, dog and fox predation.
-Habitat patches within the urban areas are surrounded by roads, which cause direct habitat loss, road kills and facilitate feral predator movement (May and Norton 1996).
-Western ringtail possum can be electrocuted when using power lines as connection corridors in fragmented urban landscapes.
+Dispersing to and from remnants patches can be restrictive, and increases exposure to cat, dog and fox predation.
+Habitat patches within the urban areas are surrounded by roads, which cause direct habitat loss, facilitate feral predator movement (May and Norton 1996) increase the risk of road kills and restrict movement.
+Barriers such as waterways can also restrict movement.
+(Yokochi 2015).